wlmwu/nycu-os-capstone-2025/lab1/README.md

      - `start.elf`
      - `fixup.dat`

-3. Insert the SD card into your Raspberry Pi 3.
+3. Insert the SD card into your Raspberry Pi.

-4. Open a terminal and connect to the Raspberry Pi 3 via serial:
+4. Open a terminal and connect to the Raspberry Pi via serial:

    ```bash
    screen /dev/tty.usbserial-0001 115200